top of page

 Both vita tell of the miracles attributed to Winefride but it is to Pennant that we should be grateful to for the inclusion of the prayer that is still spoken today by pilgrims craving the blessing of Winefride,

 Certainly the vitas underpinned a surge in interest in Winefride and by the middle of the 12th century, the well and shrine had become more than a local landmark.
-In 1189, it is thought Richard I of England, Lionheart himself, made pilgrimage to Holywell to seek the favour of Winefride for his upcoming crusade to retake Jerusalem - the first known monarch to make the journey and a sure sign of how important the shrine had become.
+In 1189, it is said by some that Richard I of England, Lionheart himself, made pilgrimage to Holywell to seek the favour of Winefride for his upcoming crusade to retake Jerusalem.
+However, it may well be the case that Coeur de Leon has been confused with the earlier Richard d’Avranches.
 The relocation of Winefride’s bones from Gwytherin to Shrewsbury in 1138 was a clear attempt to take ownership of some of that fame, adding Shrewsbury to the pilgrimage route through Shropshire and North Wales.

 Having said that, it is clear there was some damage, at least to the church at Holywell during the war of 1282-83, since Edward I saw fit to award compensation of 1 mark on Winefride’s feast day of 3rd November 1284,